Charles Carpenter (pilot): Postwar service

-In 1945, Carpenter became seriously ill and he was diagnosed with Hodgkin disease, and doctors gave him 2 years to live.
-He was honorably discharged from the U.S. Army service in 1946.
-He returned to work as a history teacher at Urbana High School in Urbana, Illinois, where he worked and remained until his death in 1966 at the age of 53.
+In 1945, Carpenter became seriously ill and was diagnosed with Hodgkins disease.
+Doctors gave him two years to live.
+He received an honorable discharge from the U.S. Army service in 1946.
+Thereafter, he returned to work as a history teacher at Urbana High School in Urbana, Illinois, where he worked and remained until his death in 1966 at the age of 53.